Learn the notes of the fretboard

 At the 7th fret, we run into the B note.
 Find that B note and notice there is no B sharp note.
 You will never have a B# note.
 We will learn more about this when we construct the major scales in that chapter.

 The next note, at the 8th fret, will be the C note.
 Then we would have the C#, D, D# and finally to the E note again.
 I say again, because on the guitar, every note repeats after 12 frets.
 To prove this, look at the G note on the 3rd fret, you will find the G note repeated at the 15th fret, 12 frets away from the 1st G note.
-Compare that to remaining notes.
+Compare that to the remaining notes.

 You can figure out each note, on each of the six strings, using the same process as we did above.
 The image below, will now show you how to find the notes along the A string.
 Look at the image below.
-The first note starts with the open A string, in yellow; find that note.
+The first note starts with the open A string, find that note.
 The next note, on the A string, 1st fret, will be the A# note; find that note.
 The next note is the B note.
-You can see that it continues the same way as the Low E string did.
+You can see that it continues as the Low E string did.

 Each note is figured out the same way as we did on the Low E string.
 Notice there is no B# or E#.
 There never will be a sharp for these two notes.
 Notice again, the A note is repeated after 12 frets.
 All the notes would repeat after 12 frets, this goes for every note, scale and chord.